 In response to the increasing demand for public dental services, the Working Group on Oral Health and Dental Care was established in end 2022 to conduct a comprehensive review of the dental services provided or subsidised by the Government.
 In light of the recommendations of the Working Group, the Government collaborates with non-governmental organisations (NGOs) and launches the Community Dental Support Programme (CDSP).

-CDSP aims to promote early identification and timely intervention of dental diseases among the underprivileged groups with financial difficulties through provision of subsidised services.
+CDSP aims to promote prevention, early identification and timely intervention of dental diseases among the underprivileged groups with financial difficulties through provision of subsidised services with the goal to improve oral and physical health by retaining teeth.

 Eligible persons can choose a dental clinic operated by participating NGOs either by approaching the clinic him/herself or through arrangement by a Registered Social Worker to receive the subsidised services under CDSP.
 Participants are required to pay an administration fee.